Neurodivergent IB Learners: Surviving the DP Core

 Practical adaptations for CAS:

 Frame CAS choice as genuine choice.
 For PDA learners, present CAS options as a menu rather than a mandate.
 "We need to plan your CAS for Year 12.
 Here are eight different types of project.
-Which of these interests you?" changes the varied from compliance to autonomy.
-The requirement is unchanged; the relationship to it shifts.
-Self-regulation of learning research consistently shows that perceived autonomy increases engagement and reduces avoidance.
+Which of these interests you?" changes the frame from compliance to autonomy.

-Consider the EE research process through the Sequence operation.
-The learner and supervisor map the research process step by step.
-They identify the knowledge gap and select three starting sources.
-Then they read, annotate, identify themes, and write summary paragraphs.
 Finally, they identify connecting arguments and draft the introduction.
 This is not a simplified version of the EE process; it is the EE process made explicit.
-The Sequence operation externalises the planning that the learner's working memory cannot hold, without removing any intellectual demand.
+The Sequence operation puts the planning outside the learner's working memory, without removing any intellectual demand.

 In TOK, the Perspective operation gives structure to discussions about "points of view."
-Students identify two specific perspectives on a knowledge claim.
+Learners identify two specific perspectives on a knowledge claim.
 They name what each perspective shows and what it hides.
-Then they evaluate which perspective has better evidence.
-This is the same intellectual work as a TOK essay argument.
-It is approached through a structured operation rather than an unstructured discussion, and it is therefore accessible to learners who cannot generate that structure independently.
+Then they judge which perspective has better evidence.

-The IB Diploma is one of the most intellectually demanding secondary programmes in the world.
-That is not a problem.
-The Thinking Framework's contribution is not to make it less demanding but to make the intellectual pathway more visible.
-When a neurodivergent learner uses Compare to structure a TOK argument, they access the same depth of thinking as their neurotypical peers, through a structured, predictable route rather than an assumed one.
-This is Universal Design for Learning applied to the most challenging curriculum most of these learners will encounter.
-It works because it respects both the rigour of the IB and the reality of the learner.
+The IB Diploma is demanding.
+That is not the problem.
+The Thinking Framework's contribution is to make the intellectual pathway more visible.
+When a neurodivergent learner uses Compare to structure a TOK argument, they can reach the same depth of thinking through a structured route rather than an assumed one.

 A practical checklist for DP coordinators:

 Audit your DP Core for hidden barriers at the start of each cohort.
-For each neurodivergent learner entering Year 12, ask: what does the EE require that this learner finds hardest?
-What does TOK require?
-What does CAS require?
-Which of those requirements can be scaffolded without reducing the assessment demand?
-Map barriers before they become crises.
+For each neurodivergent learner entering Year 12, ask what the EE requires that this learner finds hardest.
+Then ask what TOK requires, and what CAS requires.
+Identify which requirements can be scaffolded without reducing the assessment demand.

 Create a TOK scaffolding bank.
 Planning templates, worked examples, and annotated sample essays create a resource bank for learners.
 These tools help learners who struggle to create essay structure on their own.
 This is not giving them the answers; it is giving them the planning architecture.